 London is one of those places where the opportunities for growth are limitless.
-You can join one of the many available gyms, study foreign languages with native speakers from all over the world, educate yourself on everything from nuclear physics to all things pottery and all of that without even leaving your area.
+You can join one of the many available gyms, study foreign languages with native speakers from all over the world, and educate yourself on everything from nuclear physics to all things pottery and all without even leaving your area.
 It would be a shame to miss out on these amazing chances that life is giving you.

-Thankfully, you of all people, are definitely worth the investment!
+Thankfully, you, of all people, are definitely worth the investment!